 List all ethnicities as reported by new and continuing clients, primary and secondary.
 Include the number of clients for each ethnicity listed.
 These counts should be unduplicated.
+Please refer to Appendix A: List of Ethnic Groups Common to SOT Programs.
 This list is not all-inclusive.